ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Connection := Connection.Clone()

-Calling this once yields a group of two Connections: the parent Connection, whose Clone action was called, and the resulting clone.
+Calling this once yields a group of two Connections: the parent Connection -- whose Clone action was called -- and the resulting clone.
 Calling Clone on any of these two Connections adds a third Connection to the group, and so on.
 All Connections in a group are entangled.
 This means that they automatically share all properties: changing a parameter for one of them also changes the parameter for all others, closing one of them also closes all others, etc.

-There is only one Protocol Property that is not entangled: a priority.
-The priority, which can be represented as a non-negative integer, expresses how the application wants to divide the available network capacity among all connections in the group.
+There is only one Protocol Property that is not entangled, i.e. it is a separate per-Connection Property for individual Connections in the group: a priority.
-....
-TODO, GOING FOR LUNCH NOW  :-) also point back at {{#transport-params}} to say that it should be done early...
+This priority, which can be represented as a non-negative integer or float, expresses a desired share of the Connection Group's available network capacity, such that an ideal transport system implementation would assign the Connection the capacity share P x C/sum_P, where P = priority, C = total available capacity and sum_P = sum of all priority values that are used for the Connections in the same Connection Group.
+The priority setting is purely advisory; no guarantees are given.

+Connection Groups should be created (i.e., the Clone action should be used) as early as possible, ideally already during the Pre-Establishment phase, in order to aid the Transport System in choosing and configuring the right protocols (see also {{#transport-params}}).

 # Sending Data {#sending}